 Then maybe what you need is a coach.
-Just like the coaches who push athletes to achieve greatness in sports, life and wellness coaches push their clients to achieve success in their career, relationships, or lifestyle.
+Just like the people who push athletes to greatness in sports, life and wellness coaches push their clients to find success and satisfaction from their job or lifestyle.

-Unlike sports coaches, life and wellness coaches don't focus on changing specific behaviors, like correcting a bad swing in baseball.
-Instead, they develop their clients' overall strengths and abilities, according to the International Coach Federation.
-That's the governing organization for the coaching profession.
+Unlike in sports, life and wellness coaches don't focus on changing certain behaviors, like correcting a bad golf swing.
+According to the International Coach Federation (ICF), they develop their clients' overall strengths and abilities.

 What Is a Life Coach?

-That's where a life coach steps in.
-Life coaches provide the incentive and direction their clients need to improve their careers, relationships, and lives.
+These professionals provide the drive and guidance their clients need to improve their careers, relationships, and lives.
 They help clients to:

-Overcome obstacles that stand in the way of achieving goals.
+- Move past challenges that stand in the way of those goals